jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-By using `ResourceFormatters`, you can ensure the safe usage of placeholders in other code:
+By using `ResourceFormatters`, you can ensure the safe usage of placeholders in other code like this:

 ```cs
 ResourceFormatter.Save_WithName("Document");
 ```

-Which may return:
+Returning:

 ```
 "Save Document"
 ```

-You can also streamline your code and minimize the risk of typos with `ResourceFormatterHelper` from [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings).
+You can also streamline your code and minimize the risk of typos using the `ResourceFormatterHelper` from [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings).
 Check it out:

 ```cs
 public static class ResourceFormatter